section-engineering-education/engineering-education/articles/react-pwa/index.md

 ### The Todo
 The component receives the destructured todos.
 On the left of the todo is the item and on the right are the buttons to delete and mark the item as completed. deleteHandler is the method bound to the delete button to delete a single todo by its id.
-With ES 2015 higher-order array methods, filter method is applied to well, filter out the item out of the array that do not equal the id i.e the item that matches the id is will not go through the new returned array.
+With ES 2015 higher-order array methods, the filter method is applied to well, filter out the item out of the array that does not equal the id i.e the item that matches the id is will not go through the new returned array.
 Note the new returned array is our updated todos from the setTodos function.
 The completeHandler method in the Check button toggles the completed property and applies a strike-through if the component is marked as completed.
 It will check if the completed property is true and change its class property to style it accordingly.